 Chandrika Devi Temple’s Brief History

-The history of the temple is related to the Mahabharata and the Ramayana period.
-Although no correct information is available about its construction it is said that this temple dates back to the 12th century.
+The temple’s history is related to the Mahabharata and the Ramayana period.
+Although no correct information is available about its construction, this temple dates back to the 12th century.

-When the foreign invaders came, around the 12th century, they hunted down and destroyed many great temples.
-In the same invasion, Chandrika Devi temple was also destroyed up to a great extent.
+When the foreign invaders came around the 12th century, they hunted down and destroyed many great temples.
+In the same invasion, they also destroyed up the Chandrika Devi temple to a great extent.

-The temple establishment at the present time is about 300 years old and was built by the locals.
-Another story that is prevalent is that a person once saw the goddess in a dream and the very next day he/she installed an idol and slowly the local people contributed to the rest of the outline of the temple.
+The temple establishment at present is about 300 years old, built by the locals.
+Another prevalent story is that a person once saw the Goddess in a dream, and the very next day, they installed an idol, and slowly the local people contributed to the rest of the outline of the temple.

 Temple’s Architecture, Design & Environment

 The atmosphere of Maa Chandrika Devi temple is divine and spiritual.
-Lush greenery, Gomti river flowing adjacent to it, and a wonderful peace all around, which will leave no stone unturned to engulf anyone in devotional spirit.
+Lush greenery, the Gomti river flowing adjacent to it, and an incredible peace all around will leave no stone unturned to engulf anyone in the divine spirit.

-The courtyard of the temple is quite huge and you will have to go through steel-made pipes to have a glimpse of the deity.
+The temple’s courtyard is quite huge, and you will have to go through steel-made pipes to have a glimpse of the deity.
 There is also a Havan Kund and Yagyashala nearby the main temple.
-The trust of the temple has an establishment nearby and a hall-like structure for the people to stay.
+The temple’s trust has an establishment nearby and a hall-like structure for the people to stay.

-A Kund (pond) is located next to the temple, which is known as Sudhanva Kund or Mahisagar Tirtha.
+A Kund (pond) is next to the temple, known as Sudhanva Kund or Mahisagar Tirtha.

-The stream of Gomti River flows in the north, west, and south directions from the Chandrika Devi temple, and in the east direction are the Mahisagar shrines.
-There is a huge statue of Lord Shiva in the middle of the pond, which is undoubtedly a center of attraction.
+The stream of the Gomti River flows in the north, west, and south directions from the Chandrika Devi temple, and in the east direction are the Mahisagar shrines.
+There is a massive statue of Lord Shiva in the middle of the pond, which is undoubtedly a center of attraction.